Know Your Crochet...How to Start Crocheting, Part 5-Rows & Rounds

 What's the difference?

-In addition to the direction you crochet, the shape and style of your project will determine whether you crochet in rows or rounds.
-Keep reading and I'll show you how to crochet with both methods.
+Besides the direction in which you crochet, the shape and style of your project will influence whether you work in rows or rounds.
+Continue reading, and I'll demonstrate how to crochet using both techniques.

 Row, Row, Row your boat....

-Looks pretty simple right, well it is.
-As you crochet your piece you will crochet from right to left and once you reach the end you turn your piece over to the other side.
-Once you've turned your piece over, you'll just starting crocheting right to left again.
-You will repeat this back and forth motion until you either reach the number of rows or length you need.
-Keeping track of your rows is just as simple as crocheting them.
-Below shows how you count each row and if we take an up-close look you can see how the rows look different every time you switch to the other side.
-This difference can also help you count.
+It seems quite straightforward, and indeed it is.
+As you crochet, you'll work from right to left, and once you reach the end, you'll flip your piece to the other side.
+After flipping, you'll continue crocheting from right to left again.
+You'll repeat this back-and-forth motion until you achieve the desired number of rows or length.
+Keeping track of your rows is just as easy as crocheting them.
+Below, you'll see how to count each row, and a close look reveals how the rows appear different each time you switch sides.
+This variation can also assist in counting.

-It is also important to keep track of the number of stitches so as not to increase or decrease them by accident.
-To do this you count each stitch, which looks like a little 'V', going across the top row.
+Keeping track of the number of stitches is crucial to avoid accidentally increasing or decreasing them.
+To achieve this, count each stitch, which resembles a small 'V', across the top row.

-To recap...to crochet using a row you crochet from right to left, flipping the piece from front to back, count the rows along the vertical side, and count the number of stitches horizontally along the top...and that's all folks!
+In summary, when crocheting a row, you work from right to left, turning the piece from front to back.
+Count the rows along the vertical edge and the stitches horizontally across the top.
+That's it!

 PROJECTS I HAVE CROCHETED USING ROWS